• +1-800-513-5423

 Inhalant Addiction

+Inhalants refer to common products that can be used to induce intoxication through only inhaling the product.
+Inhalants are abused usually in the form of solvents, aerosols, gasses, and nitrates, all of which can be found in most homes.
+Some other drugs can also be inhaled but are not classified as inhalants.
 There are many products that can be found in the home or workplace that can be inhaled to achieve a high.
 Spray paints, glue, markers, whipping cream in the can, propane, gasoline, solvents, and cleaning fluids are a few examples.
 These products contain volatile substances that can have mind-altering effects when inhaled.
 Most people don’t consider these products as drugs because they were not developed for the purpose of being inhaled.
-These products are abused mainly by teens and pre-teens and are the only class of drug that is abused more by the younger teens than the older ones.
+These products are abused mainly by teens and pre-teens and are the only class of drugs that is abused more by younger teens than the older ones.
 A recent study has shown that 13% of 8th graders, 10% of 10th graders, and 8% of 12th graders have reported using inhalants.

 1-800-513-5423

-How are inhalants being abused and used
+How are inhalants used?

 There are distinct chemicals that are abused at different ages.
 New users from ages 12-15, most commonly abuse glue, spray paints, gasoline, propane, and lighter fluid.
-Users that start around 16-18 commonly abuse nitrous oxide in the form of whip cream dispensers, whip-its, welding gas, or even medical-grade nitrous oxide.
+Users that start around 16-18 commonly abuse nitrous oxide in the form of whipped cream dispensers, whip-its, welding gas, or even medical-grade nitrous oxide.
 Nitrous oxide is mainly dispensed into a balloon or sealed bag and huffed repeatedly until the desired effect has been achieved.
 Adults most commonly use a different class of inhalants (nitrates) amyl nitrates, Poppers, Rush, snappers or liquid gold are some of the street names.

 Signs of abuse

 It is very important for parents to know the signs of inhalant abuse.
-This will help not only give understanding to the signs but also be informed as to what to do when there is a problem that may need help from an inpatient inhalant treatment center.
+This will help not only give an understanding of the signs but also inform as to what to do when there is a problem that may need help from an inpatient inhalant treatment center.
 Signs of abuse can be different, depending on the substance being abused.
+Rashes around the face and nose, are a direct result of contact with solvents and other chemicals.
+Speech slurred, disoriented, or intoxicated, mood or behavior changes, peer group changes, and stains on the face, hands, or clothing are also signs of huffing.
+You may also be finding paraphernalia such as plastic bags, empty chemical containers, balloons, or rags.

 Inhalants can be very dangerous.
 They enter the bloodstream rapidly, giving the user intense rushes that last for a short period of time.
 There are no tests that can detect the presence of inhalants in an individual bloodstream unlike heroin, marijuana, or other drugs.
+These common household products that are commonly abused but not intended for human consumption can cause serious health problems when inhaled.

-• Glues
+Glues

-• Lighter-fluid
+Lighter-fluid

-• Gasoline
+Gasoline

-• Propane
+Propane

-• Compressed gasses, aerosols, and dusters
+Compressed gasses, aerosols, and dusters

-• Cleaning fluids
+Cleaning fluids

-• Whipped cream dispensers
+Whipped cream dispensers

-• Nail polish remover
+Nail polish remover

-• Spray paint
+Spray paint

 Health risks and problems associated with inhalant abuse

-• Lung health diminished
+Lung health diminished

-• Seizures
+Seizures

-• Fatal breathing events
+Fatal breathing events

-• Brain damage
+Brain damage

-• Inhalant abuse induced coma
+Inhalant abuse-induced coma

-• Sudden sniffing death ” Rapid heart failure”
+Sudden sniffing death ” Rapid heart failure”

 Symptoms of inhalant abuse